GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - It is rather simple and might have bugs and limitations
   - It will initially load the `legobrick.dae` model from the examples folder
   - It would be better to use the actual Online 3D Viewer for proper viewing and additional features
-  - Supports: 3DM, 3DS, 3MF, BIM, BREP, BRP, DAE, FBX, FCSTD, GLB, GLTF, IFC, IGES, IGS, MTL, OBJ, OFF, PLY, STL, STEP, STP, WRL models
+  - Supported formats: 3DM, 3DS, 3MF, BIM, BREP, BRP, DAE, FBX, GLB, GLTF, IFC, IGES, IGS, MTL, OBJ, OFF, PLY, STL, STEP, STP, WRL
+  - Unsupported formats: FCSTD (requires workers)
-  - Most of the following notes in general do not apply to Quick Viewer
+  - Most of the following notes do not apply to Quick Viewer in general
 - Menu with controls can be located either on top or on the bottom of the page
 - All viewers include the interactive [Orbit Controls Gizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) for orientation
 - Most viewers, if not all, have been tested as functional in the latest Firefox / Chrome / Edge / Safari browsers